Plouni/mari0_se_ce_to_ae_level_converter/README.md

 # mari0_se_ce_to_ae_level_converter
 Convert Mari0 SE and CE levels to the format used by Mari0 AE.
 Works for tiles and most of the entites.
+The version of SE used was Beta 7, it might work for other versions of SE though...

 ## How to use
 You need Python 3 and that's all, no need for other libraries!